jagrut70/labor-analytics-dashboard/README.md

 ---

+## 🤝 **Contributing**

+We welcome contributions!
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+---

 ## 📄 **License**

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---